 In other words, they are most likely overseas.

 Conspiracy theorists are on the case and blaming The Illuminati!

-As of 2009, an estimated $45 million worth of these fake bills have been identified.
+As of 2009, authorities have identified an estimated $45 million worth of these fake bills.

-The best part of this money fact is that a film was made about Emerich Juettner and his counterfeiting ways, which ended up making him more money than he made from counterfeiting.
+The best part of this money fact is that a film was made about Emerich Juettner and his counterfeiting ways, making him more than he made from counterfeiting.

 Here is a total breakdown:

 - $5 bill: 2 years